w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

    (for additional details see the section on [Voluntary Locking](#voluntary-locking)) and click `Next`
-7. The final step is to provide the account address that will be the delegate for the original account you provided (this account will be receiving the voting power for the source account on the specified track)
+7. The final step is to provide the account address that will be the delegate for the original account provided (this account will be receiving the voting power for the source account on the specified track)

 ![Delegate](./../assets/governance/Delegate-Kusama.png)